 Hi everyone!
 I am a 2nd year medic and this is my first time blogging!
 I want to use this platform to inspire and provide guidance to applying to Medicine.
 I intend to achieve this through my series of blogs called “Medic Tips”, where I will be blogging on different parts of the process highlighted in my journey.
-You will be able to see the release dates for the rest of the blogs below!
+The links to the rest of the blogs are below!

 A LevelsHaving done well in my GCSEs, I knew that I had the academic ability to do medicine so I ensured I picked the classic “medicine trio” of A levels: Maths, Biology and Chemistry.
 However, I was also strongly considering Maths & Music as a degree (my two favourite subjects!) so I did A level Music as well!